The Small House at Allington

-The Small House at Allington is a novel by English novelist Anthony Trollope.
-It first appeared as a serial in the 1862 July to December edition of the Cornhill Magazine, and ended its run in the July to December edition of the following year.
-It was later published 1864 as a two volume novel.
+The Small House at Allington is a novel by the English writer Anthony Trollope.
+It first appeared as a serial in the Cornhill Magazine, running from the July–December 1862 issue to the July–December issue of the following year.
+In 1864 it was published as an independent work in two volumes.
 It is the fifth book in the Chronicles of Barsetshire series, preceded by Framley Parsonage and followed by The Last Chronicle of Barset.
-It enjoyed a revival in popularity in the early 1990s when the British prime minister, John Major, declared it as his favourite book.
+It enjoyed a revival in popularity in the early 1990s when the British prime minister, John Major, declared it his favourite book.